afroze9/nexus-docs/docs/getting-started/new-service.md

 }
 ```

-The `AuditableEntityBase` class contains fields used to manage audit information including when the entity was
+The `AuditableNexusEntityBase` class contains fields used to manage audit information including when the entity was
 created/modifed and by which user.
 It also contains an Identifier field.

 ## Database Access